mamuz/MamuzContact/README.md

 ### Requirement for Google ReCaptcha WebService

-Register your domain to [Google ReCaptcha WebService](http://recaptcha.net/) to create a private key and a public key.
+Register your domain to [`Google ReCaptcha WebService`](http://recaptcha.net/) to create a private key and a public key.
 Be sure that private key will not commit to VCS.
-Usage of Recaptcha requires [ZendService_Recaptcha](https://github.com/zendframework/ZendService_ReCaptcha).
+Usage of Recaptcha requires [`ZendService_Recaptcha`](https://github.com/zendframework/ZendService_ReCaptcha).
-Add this dependency to composer.json.

-## Workflow
+## Workflow and Events

-After filtering and validation of user input a new contact entity will be stored in database.
+After filtering and validation of user input a new contact entity will be persisted in database table `MamuzContact`.
-Storing is intercepted by trigger post and pre events:
+Persistence is intercepted by triggering pre- and post-events:

-- persist.pre
+- `persist.pre`
-- persist.post
+- `persist.post`